-38 Years Ago: Ace Frehley Nearly Electrocuted Onstage at Kiss Concert
+The Time Ace Frehley Was Nearly Electrocuted Onstage at Kiss Concert

-The near-fatal production snafu occurred early in the group’s set, after ‘Detroit Rock City.’
-Kiss performed that song atop their set before descending to the stage for the next song.
-As Frehley came down from the top of the set, he grabbed onto a metal rail to steady himself — inadvertently completing an electrical circuit with his guitar.
-He was seized by the electrical current and unable to move, but finally broke free and fell several feet to the stage below.
-“If I hadn’t been able to let go, I would have died,” Frehley told the Lakeland Ledger shortly thereafter.
+The near-fatal production snafu occurred early in the night, right after they played “Detroit Rock City.”
+Kiss performed that song on top of their set before descending to the stage for the next song.
+As Frehley came down, he grabbed onto a metal rail to steady himself, completing an electrical circuit with his guitar.
+He was seized by the current and unable to move, but finally broke free and fell several feet to the stage below.
+“If I hadn’t been able to let go, I would have died,” Frehley later told the Lakeland Ledger.
 “My life passed in front of my eyes.”

 Shaken, but not seriously hurt, the Spaceman took a 10-minute break in the dressing room before returning to the stage to a standing ovation, finishing the night’s set.
 “I knew it for an instant and then I blacked out.
 I woke up behind the amplifiers,” the guitarist told the Morton Report.
 “I said, ‘I can’t play.’
 Then the fans started chanting my name and I finished the show.
 But I had no feeling in my hands.
 I don’t know how I even did it.
 I guess it was all adrenaline.”